 Web-based vs. Client-based

-Many GPS vehicle tracking solutions utilize proprietary software that requires installation on your computer.
+Many GPS truck tracking systems utilize proprietary software that requires installation on your computer.
 Often, these solutions also require frequent manual upgrades and downloads.
 Another drawback to proprietary software is that the interface can only be used on computers with the proper installation.

 GPS fleet tracking solutions can provide information securely over the Internet.
 As long as you know the login and password, you can access your account from any internet-enabled computer.
 The flexibility and 24/7 accessibility of an Internet based solution makes it the far superior choice when deciding on a specific GPS solution.